-So please share this post, follow our social media accounts (on our home page), ask anyone you know to place their seasonal job advert with us, and apply for any vacancies you like the look of!
+So if you have enjoyed meeting the face behind the business and would like to encourage others to read our personal story, please share this post, follow our social media accounts (on our home page), ask anyone you know to place their seasonal job advert with us, and apply for any vacancies you like the look of!

 And you never know, you could be working with my family at some point!